|Pregnancy skincare and product safety

 Green skincare serum bottle with gentle acne-care cue in a bright bathroom scene.

-Check strength and format: a low-strength face wash is not the same as a strong peel, large-area leave-on treatment, or oral salicylate.
-During pregnancy, keep skincare conservative and ask before using stronger acne treatments.
+Check strength and format: a low-strength face wash or small spot product is not the same as a strong peel, large-area leave-on treatment, or oral salicylate.
+AAD treats limited-time over-the-counter use differently from stronger acne treatments, but still recommends talking with an obstetrician or dermatologist before using it during pregnancy.

 Is this normal or safe? check_circle